 We decided to purchase a Copenhagen Card for our time in Copenhagen.
 This was a great option as it meant entrance to all the Copenhagen castles and also all our transportation costs in the Greater Copenhagen area were included in the cost.
 This was a great cost saver to us but be sure to plan out your itinerary before purchasing to make sure it is worthwhile for you.

-How many Copenhagen castles can you visit in 48 hours?
+How many Copenhagen Castles can you visit in 48 hours?

 With having to get trains to go and visit some of the castles included on the Copenhagen card you may think you may not be able to cover many castles in a 48 hour period but with our itinerary you are guaranteed to visit at least four!